Wittline/uber-expenses-tracking/README.md

-# Building an ETL data pipeline with Apache Airflow and Visualizing Redshift Data using Power BI
+# Building an ETL data pipeline with Apache Airflow and Visualizing AWS Redshift Data using Microsoft Power BI

 <div align="justify">